 *Any discipline/subject is welcomed including science, ICT/technology, engineering, mathematics, languages, business/finance, arts, sports and other.

-By the end of this workshop participants will be in a position to:
+By the end of this seminar, participants from all kinds of disciplines will be able to:

 16:30 – 18:30

-Opening Session: Welcome and official opening session, icebreakers, presentation of trainers and participants.
+Opening Session: Welcome and official opening session.
+Program overview, icebreakers, presentation of trainers and participants.

 9:00 – 12:30